NicolasLM/bplustree/README.rst

     >>> list(tree.keys())
     [UUID('48f2553c-de23-4d20-95bf-6972a89f3bc0')]

 Values on the other hand are always bytes.
-Like keys, the limit on their length can be set with ``value_size=128`` when building the tree.
+They can be of arbitrary length, the parameter ``value_size=128`` defines the upper bound of value sizes that can be stored in the tree itself.
+Values exceeding this limit are stored in overflow pages.
+Each overflowing value occupies at least a full page.

 Iterating
 ---------